individual-brain-charting/public_protocols/README.md

 The `mental_time_travel` directory contains the protocol employed for the *Mental Time Travel* task.

-The `positive_incentive_value` directory contains the protocol employed for the *Positive-incentive Value* task.
+The `preference` directory contains the protocol employed for the *Preference* task.

 The `tom` directory contains the protocols of:
 * _Theory-of-Mind Localizer_ task in the `tom_localizer` folder